Ayana’s Baltimore Apartment¶

 Ayana likely moved into this Baltimore apartment during her OB/GYN residency or early attending physician years at Johns Hopkins, establishing it as her private space before Elliot entered her life.

-Elliot's Move-In (Approximately 2049): During Elliot's tumor treatment—after diagnosis, between surgery and chemotherapy—he started spending more nights at Ayana's place.
+Elliot’s Move-In (~2041-2042): Around two or three years into their relationship, Elliot started spending more nights at Ayana’s place.
 Not a formal decision, just organic shift: he slept better next to her, she could monitor his symptoms, being alone felt unbearable when everything was uncertain.
-One morning about two weeks in, Elliot woke to find Ayana already awake, watching him.
-"What?" she asked groggily.
-"You look at home," he whispered.
-"I am home," she replied.
-The bedroom became "their room" without ceremony—just recognition that this was now shared space.
+One morning, Elliot woke to find Ayana already awake, watching him.
+“What?” she asked groggily.
+“You look at home,” he whispered.
+“I am home,” she replied.
+The bedroom became “their room” without ceremony—just recognition that this was now shared space.

-Current (Post-Birth): The apartment now functions as family home for Ayana, Elliot, and twins Ariana and Adrian.
-The bedroom that held so much suffering now holds lullabies and toddler wake-ups.
-The bathroom where Ayana discovered pregnancy now witnesses bath time chaos.
-The kitchen where Jazmine cooked during chemo now produces toddler-friendly meals and the ongoing negotiations of feeding two small humans.
+Current (Post-Treatment): The apartment now functions as family home for Ayana, Elliot, and the twins.
+The bedroom that held so much of Elliot’s recovery now holds lullabies and the occasional toddler invasion at 3 AM.
+The bathroom where Ayana discovered pregnancy witnesses bath time chaos.
+The kitchen Jazmine commandeered during chemo now produces family meals and the ongoing negotiations of feeding two small humans with opinions about everything.

 Dr. Ayana Renée Brooks: This apartment represents her evolution from solitary physician maintaining professional boundaries to chosen family anchor holding multiple people’s survival.
 Her bedroom became “their room,” her bathroom witnessed pregnancy revelation, her kitchen fed people she loved through impossible circumstances.
 The apartment required her to receive care rather than only provide it—learning to accept Jazmine’s help, Ava’s support, Elliot’s devotion even when he was barely surviving himself.

-Elliot James Landry: The apartment became the first home where Elliot felt truly safe since leaving Sean's violence.
-Here, he survived cancer treatment that should have killed him.
-Here, he learned his body could still create life post-chemotherapy.
-Here, he became father to twins he'd thought impossible.
-The apartment witnessed his most vulnerable moments—post-surgical speech loss, chemo-induced devastation, mirror confrontation with changed body, tender reconnection with Ayana—and held him through all of it.
+Elliot James Landry: The apartment became the first home where Elliot felt truly safe since leaving Sean’s violence.
+Here, he moved in with the woman who saw him completely.
+Here, he became father to twins he’d thought impossible.
+Here, years later, he survived cancer treatment.
+The apartment witnessed his most vulnerable moments across a span of years—tender reconnection with Ayana, the pregnancy test Jazmine found on the bathroom floor, post-surgical speech loss, chemo-induced devastation—and held him through all of it.

-Jazmine Landry: The apartment was site of Jazmine's most intensive mothering since Elliot's childhood—weeks at a time providing care, splitting duties with Ayana, ensuring her son survived treatment.
-Here, she found Ayana trembling with positive pregnancy test and promised collective support.
-Here, she proved again that she would always show up for her son, no matter the cost.
+Jazmine Landry: The apartment was site of Jazmine’s most intensive mothering since Elliot’s childhood.
+She made two distinct rounds of it here: finding Ayana trembling with positive pregnancy test and promising collective support in ~2044-2045, then returning years later to split caregiving duties through Elliot’s cancer treatment in 2049-2050.
+Both times she proved she would always show up for her son, no matter the cost.

 Ava Harlow: The apartment became site of Ava’s integration into chosen family—not through dramatic revelation but through quiet caregiving during Ayana’s brutal pregnancy.
 Here, she formed the profound platonic bond with Ayana that would anchor the four-person family structure.
 Here, she learned she could be family without being romantic partner, that chosen family makes space for all forms of love.